szdyg/sqlcipher-windows/README.md

 Dependencies
 ------------

-You will need a build of OpenSSL as a static library for x86 and x86-64.
-Place the OpenSSL libraries in a folder strucured like this:
+You will need a build of [OpenSSL][] as a static library for x86 and x86-64.
+Place the OpenSSL libraries in a folder structured like this:

     openssl/
         x86/